jafudi/flexpair-website/index.md

 - flexible working time
 - flexible work location

-## Personal boundaries and privacy
+## Personal boundaries and data protection
 - Flexpair deliberately does not offer video conferencing.
 Because remote work should not feel like being a lone wolf in one moment and like Big Brother in the next.

 - if you really need to give someone remote access to your local machine, please consider using [TeamViewer](https://www.teamviewer.com/en/) or comparable established solutions.